 Obviously, you’re going to want to get a shower curtain up and have the bathroom ready to be used first.

 Then, have enough things out in the kitchen for it (or you) to function (like your coffee pot).

 But, then you’re going to want to set up their room so they have a place to be and play while you finish unpacking everything else.

 I know, some people recommend setting up their kids room first when moving to help with the transition.
 But, if you’ve moved as often as I have with kids, moving doesn’t really affect them too much, at least before they’re old enough to go to school.
 It’s more of a way to keep them entertained and busy while unpacking and organizing the rest of the home.

 Be Smart and Take My Advice

 Even with all of those tips, moving with kids can still be a little stressful; any type of change in your life will be.
 But, using at least a few tips from above will help stop you from thinking that moving is too stressful and that you just shouldn’t do it.

 Obviously, you’re moving for a reason and can’t just change your mind on moving day.
 So, do yourself a favor, understand that doing anything with kids is supposed to be harder than without kids.
 But, you’re a mom, so you can handle it; we can basically handle anything.

-I just wanted to share some things that I picked up from 9 moves in the past 6 years that helped lesson the stress of moving with kids.
-My hope is that you can also find some peace in moving with a few of those tips and maybe even enjoy the process of moving and starting anew!
+I just wanted to share some things that I picked up from 9 moves in the past 6 years that helped reduce the stress of moving with kids.
+My hope is that you can also find some peace in moving, with a few of those tips and maybe even enjoy the process of moving and starting anew!